-The RLM license file should be copied to the bin subdirectory of the ASN1C installation.
+The file also may be manually copied to the bin subdirectory of the ASN1C installation.
 The RLM_LICENSE environment variable can also point to the directory in which the license file is located.
+ASN1C should be invoked with the -liceaect option prior to doing this to ensure old license files are cleaned out.